-The world's largest salt flat in the world, salt and other abundant minerals are sought in this area.
+The world's largest salt flat, salt and other abundant minerals are sought in this area.
 But travelers know this area as the world's best photo op.

 Photographers flock here to capture the unique landscape.
 Although dry season is recommended for its limitless horizon perspective; the rainy season also provides Dali-inspired reflective photos that make amateur photographers look like pros.

-The salt flats are often part of a 3-4 day tour in Bolivia that promises to defy expectations and include such unusual stops as the Salt Hotel.
+The salt flats are often part of a 3 or 4 day tour in Bolivia that promises to defy expectations and include such unusual stops as the Salt Hotel.
 This location feels out of this world.

 06 of 10